mainmatter/ember-simple-auth/README.md

 #  Ember.SimpleAuth

-Ember.SimpleAuth is a lightweight and unobtrusive library for implementing token based authentication with [Ember.js](http://emberjs.com) applications.
-It has minimal requirements with respect to the application structure, routes etc. as well as the server interface.
+Ember.SimpleAuth is a lightweight library for implementing token based authentication with [Ember.js](http://emberjs.com) applications.
+It has minimal requirements with respect to the application structure, routes etc.

-## Token Based Authentication

-The general idea behind token based authentication for Ember.js applications is that the user making a specific request is identified by a secret, unique token on the server side.
-That token is submitted in the `Authorization` header with every AJAX request that the client sends to the server.
-The header looks something like this on the server side:
+While it follows the RFC 6749 specification (specifically the "Resource Owner Password Credentials Grant Type") it can support a wide range of different server APIs with very little customization effort.

+## RFC 6749

+RFC 6749 is the IETF specification that defines the OAuth 2.0 Authorization framework.
+It defines a series of grant types of which the "Resource Owner Password Credentials Grant Type", the grant type that Ember.SimpleAuth supports, is the most simple.
+It's actually just a formalization of requesting an authorization token from the server in exchange for a valid set of user credentials.

+That token is then sent with every subsequent request in the standard HTTP `Authorization` header:

 ```
 Authorization: Bearer <secret token>
 ```

+For now, Ember.SimpleAuth only supports bearer tokens (see <a href="http://tools.ietf.org/html/rfc6750" title="RFC 6750">RFC 6750</a> for more information on this token type).

+NOTE!
+As the `Authorization` header is sent with every AJAX request the Ember.js application makes, Ember.SimpleAuth supports all kinds of data adapters etc. out of the box.
+As long as the request goes through the jQuery AJAX API (which every request in an Ember.js application does anyway), it will be authenticated.

+## External Authentication Providers

-The client obtains the user's secret token from the server when the user logs in.
-This can happen either via a regular login form where the user enters credentials and which Ember.SimpleAuth supports out of the box or via an external OpenId or OAuth provider like [Facebook](https://developers.facebook.com/docs/facebook-login/getting-started-web/), [Twitter](https://dev.twitter.com/docs/auth) or [Google](https://developers.google.com/accounts/docs/OpenID) which can easily be integrated with Ember.SimpleAuth.
+Additionally to servers compliant to RFC 6749, Ember.SimpleAuth can also be used with external OpenID or OAuth providers like [Facebook](https://developers.facebook.com/docs/facebook-login/getting-started-web/), [Twitter](https://dev.twitter.com/docs/auth) or [Google](https://developers.google.com/accounts/docs/OpenID) which can easily be integrated.

+## Custom Server Protocols

+Ember.SimpleAuth can also be used with custom server protocols (e.g. JSON based etc.).
+This requires a little more integration work though (see the "Custom Server example" in the examples).
+Also, there is a wide range of middlewares available that support the OAuth 2.0 standard so you might want to consider using one of those instead of running your own incompatible version.

 ## Usage